JustinLex/mips-project/README.md

 ## Details
 A larger project within IS1200 Computer Hardware Engineering to create a program for our PIC32 ChipKit.
-Jointly developed by Justin Lex and Pontus.
+Jointly developed by Justin Lex and Petr Kocian.

 ## Goals
-* Implement a two-player game
-* Implement USB keyboard input
-* Implement music playback
+* Read UART messages from GPS
+* Interpret messages from GPS, such as XXGGA to print out lat/long
+* interpret more advanced messages from GPS

 ## Extended Goals
+* Implement Kista Map
-* Implement a main menu
+* Implement I2C communications with compass
-* Implement multiple games in one program
+* Implement compass graphic
-* implement PCM playback

-## Game Ideas
-* Battle Tetris
-* Mario-esque platformer
-* SHMUP (nyancat theme?)
+* Beep faster the faster you go?